The Emmanuel Center

-St. Philip has partnered with Thistle and Bee to place four beehives on the campus (near the exit to the outdoor stations of the cross).
+St. Philip has partnered with Thistle and Bee to place four beehives on the campus (near the north-east corner of the parish grounds}.
 As a host site, St. Philip is proud to support a local ministry that helps women who have survived prostitution, trafficking, and abuse.
 You can learn more about and support Thistle and Bee via their website:

 Relief for Victims of the Recent Natural Disasters

 Considering a way to assist the victims of the recent natural disasters in the U.S. and abroad?
 Episcopal Relief and Development is working in these areas to provide help to those impacted.
 You can donate through St. Philip by noting "Relief Fund" in the memo line of your check and placing it in the offering plate.

 You can also donate directly to the Fund via their website.